 Dr. Keri Shiels Rosch is a psychologist in the Center for Neurodevelopmental and Imaging Research and the Department of Neuropsychology at the Kennedy Krieger Institute.
-She also holds an appointment as an assistant professor in the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.
+She also holds an appointment as an associate professor in the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.

 Dr. Rosch’s broad research interests include examining the interaction of cognition and motivation essential to behavioral control in typical development and implicated in the pathophysiology of attention-deficit/hyperactivity disorder (ADHD) and other disorders of impulse control.
 Specifically, her research has focused on behavioral measures of response to reward and the impact of reward on cognition.
 Dr. Rosch also incorporates physiological and neuroimaging methods to study the interaction of cognitive and motivational processes at a neurobiological level.

 As part of her NIMH funded Career Development Award (K23 MH101322-02 Delay Discounting in Children with ADHD: Neuroimaging and Behavioral Correlates), Dr. Rosch examined the neural correlates of delay discounting, or a preference for smaller, immediate rewards over larger, delayed rewards, among children with ADHD.
 Since completing this study, her research has focused on ADHD-related sex differences in cognition and motivation as well as differences in these processes across development and in relation to functional outcomes in adolescence.
 She is also collaborating with researchers at the institute on studies the effort valuation and risky decision-making in adolescents with ADHD, sex differences in developmental trajectories of cognitive, motor, and emotional symptoms and associated brain structure and function from childhood into adolescence among youth with ADHD, the mechanisms of response inhibition among children with ADHD using transcranial magnetic stimulation (TMS), frustrative non-reward in children with ADHD, and the neurobehavioral correlates of ADHD and obesity.